acconeer/acconeer-python-exploration/docs/detectors/a121/speed_detection.rst

 Welch's method
 ^^^^^^^^^^^^^^
-The DFT is implemented using the welch method directly on each frame with no overlap (then also called Bartlett's method) and a segment length of 1/4 of the number of sweeps.
+The DFT is implemented using Welch's method directly on each frame with no overlap (then also called Bartlett's method) and a segment length of 1/4 of the number of sweeps.
 This is already accounted for in the adjustment of the parameter ":attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins`", so the number of samples will actually be 4 times :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins`.
 For example, if we set :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins` to 300, each frame will consist of 1200 sweeps, with a sweep rate depending on the :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.max_speed` parameter.

 Threshold
 ^^^^^^^^^
 The frequency component with the highest amplitude is compared against a threshold based on the median value of the whole frequency spectra.
-If the max value is above the threshold, the point is interpolated using the neighbouring points to find a max value.
+If the max value is above the threshold, the point is interpolated using the neighboring points to find a max value.
 The threshold is computed by taking a constant multiplied with the median value.
 In :numref:`threshold` we use a threshold value of 100, taken from the default preset in the exploration tool.

 .. _threshold:
 .. figure:: /_tikz/res/a121/speed/max_thresholds.png